 Can I always audit a module?

-The modules are designed to form part of the MA programmes and students are required to attend modules to progress their programme of study.
+The modules form part of the postgraduate programmes and students are required to attend modules to progress their programme of study.
 Registered students therefore have priority, should spaces be tight.
 However, we have as yet not had to turn any auditor away.

 As an auditor, do I get exactly the same information and materials as the MA students?